-The main objective of the network capacity reporting within the NDP is to indicate where it is anticipated that there will be network capacity to accommodate future connections and where flexibility services may be required, it has been defined as follows:
+The main objective of the Network Headroom Report part of the NDP is to indicate where it is anticipated that there will be network capacity to accommodate future connections and where flexibility services may be required, it has been defined as follows:

 Every year to be covered individually between 1-10 years.
-Date range After the 10 th year, this requirement moves to every five years up to 2050 aligning with DFES timescales.
-Scenarios Four DFES scenarios, plus a 'best view' scenario.
-Natural constitue Demand and generation capacities in terms of spare margin in MW per year per scenario.
-Network capacities and assessment methodology This will reflect approved network developments in delivery including asset-based enhancements.
-Information to be considerate of thermal loading and fault level constraints as a minimum.
-Coverage Capacity information to be provided for substations where the greatest voltage is greater than 11kV, normally BSP and primary substations down to and including the primary secondary voltage, typically HV (11kV or 6.6kV).
-The format of the network capacity reporting part of the NDP will be tabular in nature with the respective DNOs to add interactivity to the workbook if required.
-Format and publication A short guidance document shall be included to explain the scope of the data workbook, define each data element and give user instructions.
-Annual update.
-Information sources Network parameters underlying the capacity reports shall be based on the latest LTDS.
-Existing and future network demand and generation shall be based on the latest DFES.
+Date range After the 10 th year, this requirement moves to every five years up to 2050 or aligning with the final year of the DFES forecast.
+Scenarios DFES scenarios, plus a 'best view' scenario.
+Demand and generation headroom (available capacity) in MW per reported year per scenario.
+Network capacities and assessment methodology Headroom calculations are considerate of financially approved network developments in delivery or planned for delivery, including asset-based enhancements and the use of flexibility services.
+This may include updates in network developments in the timeframe 0-5 years which were not included in the latest LTDS (November).
+If included, this must be stated in the accompanying notes and updated in the next LTDS (end May).
+Headroom calculations are considerate of thermal loading and fault level constraints as a minimum.
+Coverage Capacity information to be provided for substations where the greatest voltage is greater than 20kV, normally BSP and primary substations down to and including the primary secondary voltage, typically HV (20kV, 11kV or 6.6kV).
+The format of the Network Headroom Report part of the NDP is tabular in nature, presented in Microsoft Excel or similar spreadsheet format.
+Interactivity can be added to the workbook to improve visualisation of the data.
+Format and Guidance shall be included to explain the scope of the data workbook, define each data element and give user instructions. publication A contents and version control page is included to ensure that users are able to easily access data, accurately reference the report and view approvals.
+It also states the dates and versions of critical data sources including the LTDS and DFES.
+Licensees shall endeavour to refresh the Network Headroom Report with the latest Licensee's data annually, including the years in between publishing the whole NDP (which shall be published by 1 st May every two years).
+Parameters for the existing network underlying the headroom calculations shall be based on the latest LTDS and incorporate a view of financially approved and planned interventions.
+Existing and future network demand and generation shall be based on the licensee's latest LTDS and DFES forecasts for demand and generation at the substation.
+Information sources It is expected that the flexibility services incorporated in the NHR shall be in accordance with DNO Flexibility Procurement Statements and Reports or if not included in those reports, they must be stated in the accompanying notes.
+Publication of Flexibility Procurement Statements and Reports is a new Standard Licence Condition 31E, and reporting detail is yet to be finalised, but will likely include the location and magnitude of contracted and prospective flexibility services.

-The network capacity element of the NDP is to be published yearly to maximise utilisation and align to the publication timeline of the LTDS.
+The Network Headroom Report part of the NDP is to be published yearly to maximise utilisation and align to the publication frequency of the LTDS, aligning to the previous November's full update of the LTDS.
 This will ensure a consistent set of data for capacity signposting is aligned annually.